ghostfern/conifer-user-guide/docs/manage-sessions/uploading-warc.md

 {: .no_toc }

 Conifer can handle
-- WARCs created with any web archiving tool (an ISO standard for web arhciving)
+- WARCs created with any web archiving tool (an ISO standard for web archiving)
 - ARC files (the predecessor of WARC)
 - HAR files (a browser and web site debugging protocol format)